salt-formulas/salt-formula-maas/README.rst

               description: "Your VLAN 13"
               dhcp: False

-Create disk schema per machine via maas/client.sls with default lvm schema + default values
+Create disk schema per machine via ``maas/client.sls`` with default lvm schema + default values.

-NOTE: This should be used mostly for custom root partitioning and RAID configuration.
-For not-root partitions please use salt-formulas/salt-formula-linux.
+..note:: This should be used mostly for custom root
+         partitioning and RAID configuration.
+For
+         not-root partitions, use ``salt-formula-linux``.

 .. code-block:: yaml